gulcann/movie-app/README.md

 ## Which DI tools did you use and why did you choose that tool?

- I used Microsoft default dependency injection library.It is easy to use.
+ I used Microsoft default dependency injection library.It is easy to use and yeterli.